fbpx

 • The Muntjac is also known as the barking deer.
 They bark when alarmed, sounding similar to a big dog.

-• They are native to Asia, but they have a thriving European population after being introduced in the 19th century.
+• They are native to Asia but have a thriving European population after being introduced in the 19th century.

 • Muntjac has large scent glands under their eyes that they can open up to clean with their long tongue.